-- (1) Commingled Funds There is one fixed income fund, which is considered commingled in nature.
-Each are valued at net asset value of the units held at the end of the period based upon fair value of the underlying securities. - (2) Real Estate Funds There is one real estate fund that invests primarily in office, industrial, retail and residential real estate in the United States with a focus on San Francisco and New York City.
-The fund is classified as a liquid real estate fund due to the open-end structure of the fund.
-Open-end funds generally offer periodic distributions of net cash flow, which can be reinvested, as well as quarterly redemption windows. - (3) Private Equity Funds Consisting of a one private equity fund investing in secondary private markets with asymmetric risk/reward profiles, offering enhanced downside protection and meaningful upside optionality.
+- (1) Commingled Funds There are four equity funds and one fixed income fund, which are considered commingled in nature.
+Each is valued at net asset value of the units held at the end of the period based upon fair value of the underlying securities. - (2) Real Estate Funds There are two real estate funds that invest primarily in office, industrial, retail and residential real estate in the United States with a focus on major cities on both coasts.
+The funds are classified as liquid real estate funds due to the open-end structure of the funds.
+Openend funds generally offer periodic distributions of net cash flow, which can be reinvested, as well as quarterly redemption windows. - (3) Private Equity Funds Consisting of two private equity funds investing in secondary private markets with asymmetric risk/reward profiles, offering enhanced downside protection and meaningful upside optionality.
 The underlying portfolio investments cannot be redeemed with each fund, but rather the fund will make distributions of capital as the fund liquidates the underlying portfolio investments over the life of the fund. - (4) Hedge Funds This type invests in one hedge fund, in which managers employ bottom-up stock picking, seeking returns in excess of public markets.
 Some of these managers have the ability to employ dedicated exposure to a particular sector in which they exhibit expertise.